Alastair Duncan (actor, born 1926): Career

-Duncan was chairman of Australian Theatre for Young People when its first committee was formed in 1963 He became the director of the Marian Street Theatre later in his career.
+Duncan was chairman of Australian Theatre for Young People (ATYP) when its first committee was formed in 1963.
+He became artistic director of Killara Memorial Hall in Sydney in 1973, renaming it Marian Street Theatre the following year.
+For eight years, he managed the venue, helping establish it as a hub for Australian talent, appearing in and directing productions throughout the 1970s and 1980s.